Substitution Principle and semidirect products: Recognition of Boolean algebras closed under quotients

+with continuous components at each $m \in M$.
+Here, for each $m \in M$, $\lambda_m$ (respectively, $\rho_m$) denotes the continuous function $\widetilde \ell_u$ (respectively, $\widetilde r_u$) where $u \in Y^*$ is any word satisfying $\pi(u)= m$. \begin{example} Let $A$ be a finite alphabet and ${\rm Reg}(A)$ denote the set of regular languages over $A$ (which, as already observed, is a Boolean algebra closed under quotients).
+Let also $\widehat {A^*}$ denote the free profinite monoid over~$A$ (see e.g.~\cite{Almeida05} for a description of~$\widehat{A^*}$ both as a projective limit and as a completion of a suitable metric space $(A^*, d)$).
+Then, ${\rm Reg}(A)$ is a Boolean algebra isomorphic to the Boolean algebra of clopen subsets of $\widehat{A^*}$, via the assignment that sends a regular language to its topological closure~\cite[Section~3.6]{Almeida94}.
+In particular, the Stone dual of ${\rm Reg} (A)$ is the underlying topological space of~$\widehat{A^*}$ and the map $\pi: A^* \to \widehat{A^*}$ from diagrams~\eqref{eq:12} is an embedding (with dense image).
+The biaction of $A^*$ on $\widehat{A^*}$ is obtained by restriction of the multiplication on $\widehat{A^*}$~\cite[Section~6]{GehrkeGrigorieffPin08} (see also \cite[Section~4.2]{Gehrke16}). \end{example}

-The following definition, which captures duality for Boolean subalgebras of monoids closed under the quotient operations, originates in~\cite{GehrkePetrisanReggio16}, where it was used for recognition over finite alphabets.
+The following definition, which captures duality for Boolean subalgebras of languages closed under the quotient operations, originates in~\cite{GehrkePetrisanReggio16}, where it was used for recognition over finite alphabets.
 The above considerations verify that it remains the appropriate notion for recognition over profinite alphabets. \begin{definition} A \emph{Boolean space with an internal monoid} (\bim{}) is a triple $(M, p, X)$ where $X$ is a Boolean space equipped with a biaction of a monoid $M$ whose right and left components at each $m\in M$ are continuous and an injective function $p\colon M\rightarrowtail X$ which has dense image and is a morphism of sets with $M$-biactions.
-That is, for each $m\in M$, the following diagrams commute:
+That is, for each $m\in M$, there are continuous functions $\lambda_m, \rho_m: X \to X$ that make the following diagrams commute: